sfarajli/farajli.net/posts/nophone.md

 Summing it up
 -------------
-Smartphones are useless pieces of garbage that are overpriced, not privacy respecting and meant for <strong class="color4">normies</strong> who don't understand how technology works, or at least how it should work, <strong class="color3">no offense</strong>.
+Smartphones are useless pieces of garbage that are overpriced, not privacy respecting and meant for normies who don't understand how technology works, or at least how it should work, <strong class="color3">no offense</strong>.
 Even if you must use a smartphone, that doesn't change the fact that they are bad for you.